-On December 16th 2015, the 242nd anniversary of the Boston Tea Party, Martinez's predecessor T. F. Scott Darling III promulgated a regulation requiring trucks to be equipped with tracking devices so that prototypes of modern intermodal vehicles could be searched without search warrants.
+The Tea Party gets its name from a 1973 trucker strike that shut down the nation's highways on the 200th anniversary of the Boston Tea Party.
+On December 16th 2015, the 242nd anniversary of the Boston Tea Party, Martinez's predecessor T. F. Scott Darling III promulgated a regulation requiring our trucks to be equipped with tracking devices so that protesters can be tracked and prototypes of modern intermodal vehicles can be searched without search warrants.
 This left truckers with no means of protecting our trade secrets.
 The Owner-Operator Independent Drivers Association (OOIDA) filed suit the very next day.

-On January 7th 2016, I filed a Motion to Intervene claiming that Mr. Darling, a lawyer like Martinez lacking professional experience in motor carrier safety, lacked the right to promulgate this type of rule because he had not been confirmed by the Senate.
+On January 7th 2016, I filed a Motion to Intervene in the OOIDA's case claiming that Mr. Darling, a lawyer like Martinez lacking professional experience in motor carrier safety, lacked the statutory right to promulgate this type of rule because he had not been confirmed by the Senate.

-A week later on January 14th 2016, the Acting Chief Judge of the District of Columbia Circuit dismissed my complaints of judicial misconduct that were preventing Darling’s confirmation which alleged that chief judges covered up my complaints of non random panel assignments.
+A week later on January 14th 2016, the Acting Chief Judge of the District of Columbia Circuit dismissed complaints of judicial misconduct I had filed that were preventing Darling’s confirmation.
+The reason that an acting chief judge ruled rather than the Chief Judge is that my complaints alleged that both the district and appellate courts' chief judges covered up my complaints of non random panel assignments.
 The Senate Commerce Committee announced a confirmation hearing for Mr. Darling on the same day.

-On January 20th 2016, The Judicial Council of the DC Circuit refused to release the acting chief judge’s opinion until ten minutes after Mr. Darling’s hearing ended.
-To suppress my evidence that his tracking devices were recording inaccurate information, Darling filed an Opposition to my Motion to Intervene on the same day.
+On January 20th 2016, The Judicial Council of the DC Circuit refused to release the acting chief judge’s opinion until ten minutes after Mr. Darling’s confirmation hearing ended.
+To suppress evidence I had gathered revealing that his tracking devices were recording inaccurate information, Darling filed an Opposition to my Motion to Intervene on the same day.